ahmadxgani/oishi_hotel/note.md

 Todo:

-[tinggal rapihin style sama layoutnya]
+-   tinggal rapihin style sama layoutnya:

     -   add input file on the add room page (make it dynamic)
     -   preview photo on file

-add an ability to delete and add photo on the edit page add detail room page contain related information about room clear unused menu in sidebar pagination and search room's table notification feedback on success or error
+-   add an ability to delete and add photo on the edit page
+-   add detail room page contain related information about room
+-   clear unused menu in sidebar
+-   pagination and search room's table
+-   notification feedback on success or error

 Presentation Headline:
 The main function of this web is to provide information related to the hotel and service in booking room